MobilityData/gtfs-grading-scheme/scheme.md

 3. Catalogue official reference information in the “Official reference” column of the template.
 Write the date of their publishing and deep link the source if provided.

 `trip_headsign`
 1. Find an image of the vehicle’s headsign and see if the trip_headsign is displayed.
-For third party evaluators, timebox the image search (e.g. Google Images, Street View) by 45 seconds.
+For third party evaluators, timebox the image search by 45 seconds.
 If no images are found, indicate “NA” in the “Official reference” columns.
 For agencies with access to the vehicles, primary photos of the vehicle’s headsigns are valid so long as the information being displayed is what is being displayed to the rider.
 2. Optional: Go to the transit agency’s website and find the official route_type map (i.e. bus map, metro map, .
 Check if the trip_headsign is displayed, take a screenshot.
 3. Optional: Go to the transit agency’s website and find the official route_type timetable.
 Check if the trip_headsign is displayed, take a screenshot.